 History Major Requirements

 Students majoring in history complete a program of study with an emphasis on "doing history."
-There are five basic requirements all majors must meet, although the major is flexible so that it can meet the needs of the individual student.
+There are five basic requirements all majors must meet, although the major is flexible so that it can meet the needs and interests of the individual student.
+Below are the requirements for students entering the program as of Fall 2014.
+For current students who began the history major before Fall 2014, the old requirements for the major can be found here.

 - One Perspectives in U.S. History course (3 credits)